csci-1301/csci-1301.github.io/labs/Casting/readme.md

 title: Type Casting
 ---

+This lab serves multiple goals:

+- To help you develop good lab habits,
+- To declare, assign and display variables of different datatypes,
+- To understand how to use arithmetic operators,
+- To experience the differences in numerical datatypes,
+- To use combined assignment operators.

 # Numerical Datatypes

 For this part, it is recommended to have the [datatypes cheatsheet](../../datatypes_in_csharp.html) readily available.